aptos-labs/developer-docs/docs/indexer/custom-processors/e2e-tutorial.md

     - typescript
 ```

-Once you have your config.yaml file open, you only need to update a certain fields
+Once you have your config.yaml file open, you only need to update certain fields:
+`processor_config.type` - name of the processor
+`chain_id`
+`indexer_grpc_data_service_address` - address of the indexer data service
+`auth_token` - The API key you created in the Developer Portal
+`postgres_connection_string` - connection string to your postgresql database
+`starting_version` - The starting version of the transactions you want to process
+`ending_version` - The ending version of the transactions you want to process
 ```yaml
 server_config:
     processor_config: